ClementNerma/NightOS/docs/technical/processes.md

 A process can create _child processes_ (it's called a _fork_).
 The child process will roughly be a 1:1 copy of the parent process, but with its own unique PID.

+To avoid copying the whole memory, copy-on-write is used, which means that pages are identical and require no allocation until they are modified, in which case a new page is created and attached to the process in place of the original one.

 Child processes automatically inherit their parent's permissions.

 When a process exits, all its child processes are immediatly killed.
 It's up to the process to ensure its children are properly terminated before it.